skylight-hq/skylight.digital/_projects/digital_acquisition_accelerator.md

 {% capture summary %}
   <p>
-    As part of the White House's Office of Management and Budget's Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot training program designed to accelerate the development of digital acquisition experts across the government.
+    As part of the White House’s Office of Management and Budget’s Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot training program designed to accelerate the development of digital acquisition experts across the government.
   </p>